ggerganov/llama.cpp/docs/containers.md

 ## Usage

-After building locally, Usage is similar to the non-MUSA examples, but you'll need to set `mthreads` as default Docker runtime.
+After building locally, Usage is similar to the non-MUSA examples, but you'll need to set `mthreads` as default container runtime.
 This can be done by executing `(cd /usr/bin/musa && sudo ./docker setup $PWD)` and verifying the changes by executing `docker info | grep mthreads` on the host machine.
 You will also want to use the `--n-gpu-layers` flag.

 ```bash
 docker run -v /path/to/models:/models local/llama.cpp:full-musa --run -m /models/7B/ggml-model-q4_0.gguf -p "Building a website can be done in 10 simple steps:" -n 512 --n-gpu-layers 1